hoverflies

 The larvae of Erisalis and Myathropa are rat-tailed maggots The larvae of Erisalis and Myathropa are rat-tailed maggots Another larvae out of the pond.
 Photo 3-4-2010.

 Drone fly, Dronefly (Eristalis pertinax). female Genus: Eristalis...
 Drone fly, Dronefly (Eristalis pertinax). female Genus: Eristalis..
 Drone fly, Dronefly (Eristalis pertinax). female Genus: Eristalis.
-Drone fly, Dronefly (Eristalis pertinax).
+Tapered Drone Fly (Eristalis pertinax).
 Genus: Eristalis.
 Family hoverflies (Syrphidae).

 The Eristalis pertinax is almost similar to the Eristalis tenax.
 But it don't has the two vertical stripes on the eyes.
 And the lower part of a leg (tars) is yellow.
 The abdomen of males is conical.